 The blue silver tabby has deep blue markings that contrast extremely well with their ground color.
 They have a classic, mackerel or ticked patterns, with paw pads that are often rose-colored.
 Their nose leather is an old rose, and they may have some white trim around their chin and lips.

 3. Blue Silver Patched Tabby

 The blue silver patched tabby is very similar to the blue silver tabby.
-They have classic, mackerel, ticked patterns, and deep blue markings mixed with cream patches.
+They have a classic, mackerel, ticked pattern, and deep blue markings mixed with cream patches.
 Their white undercoat is very distinctive, as is their old rose-colored nose leather, and rose and/or pink paw pads.

 This particular blue Maine Coon has a silver, pale ground color, with white trim around the chin/lips.